 The easiest way to change up an existing headboard (and thereby leave a smaller footprint on the planet and your wallet vs. buying new) is to reupholster it.
 Because I always try to choose the simplest (yet quality) version possible in anything I do I did mine without any sewing.
-I love me a staple gun project!
+I do love a staple gun project!
 I've recovered my master bed headboard and sideboards a couple of times now with different fabric.
 The fabric doesn't have to be expensive.
 In fact, the striped one below is a duvet cover from IKEA.

-Simple no-sew reupholstered headboard instructions:
+Simple no-sew reupholstered headboard:

-Cut out the size needed to cover the front of the headboard and wrap the sides like a present.
+If you have a headboard but want to recover it as I did above, cut out the size needed to cover the front of the headboard and wrap the sides like a present.
 Pull tight, and staple onto the back, beginning in the middle and working out to the sides.
 Repeat for sideboards if needed.
 This obviously only works if your headboard is up against a wall where you won't see the back side.

 A client and I DIY'd this upholstered panel headboard since she didn't already have one for her guest room.